it-novum/openITCOCKPIT-documentation/en/docs/reporting.md

 | Sending Interval           | :fontawesome-solid-times: | Sending interval: DAY, WEEK, MONTH, YEAR                     |
 | User(s) to send            | :fontawesome-solid-times: | User(s) to whom the report is to be sent                     |

-### Generate a Instant Report
+### Generate the Report

-When you have created an "Instant Report", click on the menu of the corresponding "Instant Report" (1) and then on the "Generate" button (2).
+When you have created an “Instant Report”, click on the menu of the corresponding “Instant Report” (1) and then on the “Generate” button (2).

 ![](/images/instantreports-generate.png)

-In the form that opens, you then enter the format in which the report is to be generated and the time period to be considered.
+In the form that opens, choose the report format and the period you want the report to cover.
 The report will then be displayed in the browser or made available for download.

-## Current Status Report
+## Current state report

-The "Current Status Report" generates a report in HTML or PDF format based on selected services.
+The “Current State Report” generates a report in HTML or PDF format based on the services selected.

-In addition to the status filter functions, it is also possible to filter by confirmations, maintenance times and the inspection type.
+In addition to the status filter functions, you can also filter according to confirmations, maintenance times and the type of test used.

-The generated report contains the host status of the selected services as well as the various metrics (performance data) of the services.
+The generated report also contains the host status of the selected services as well as the various metrics (performance data) of the services.

 | Field         | Required                  | Description                       |
 | ------------- | ------------------------- | --------------------------------- |
 | Services      | :fontawesome-solid-times: | Services that are to be evaluated |
 | Report format | :fontawesome-solid-times: | Report or Format HTML or PDF      |

-## Maintenance Time Reports
+## Downtime reports

-Maintenance time reports in openITCOCKPIT provide information about which hosts or which hosts and services were in a maintenance time and when.
-This is displayed visually using a calendar and diagrams.
+Downtime reports in openITCOCKPIT provide information about which hosts or which hosts and services were undergoing maintenance and when.
+This is displayed visually using a calendar and diagrams system.

-### Create a Maintenance Time Report
+### Creating a downtime report

-To create a maintenance time report, click on the item "Maintenance time reports" in the main menu.
+To create a downtime report, click on “Downtime reports” in the main menu.

-There you select whether only hosts or hosts and services are to be evaluated.
+There you can select whether only hosts or hosts and services should be evaluated.

-For the report format, you have the choice between an HTML report that is displayed in the browser or a PDF report that is offered for download.
+You can choose from two report formats: an HTML report that is displayed in the browser or a PDF report that can be downloaded.

-The time period defines which maintenance times are to be taken into account.
+The period defines which downtimes should be taken into account.

-The reflection state defines whether either only a soft and hard state (hard state and soft state) or only a hard state should be taken into account.
+The reflection state defines whether either both a soft and hard state or only a hard state should be taken into account.

 | Field            | Required                  | Description                                                  |
 | ---------------- | ------------------------- | ------------------------------------------------------------ |